Rumor: HIV+ Blood in Ketchup Dispenser

 Nor is it likely a coincidence that the incident described above allegedly happened at a fast food restaurant.
 Urban legendry is rife with such tales, testifying to our conflicted feelings about the ubiquity of fast food and gigantic corporate restaurant chains in general.

 The charge that someone knowingly contaminated a condiment dispenser with HIV also smacks of existing urban legends about miscreants spreading the AIDS virus on purpose stories which, though for the most part false, bespeak our collective fear of this deadly, worldwide epidemic.

 It should come as no surprise, then, that a search for recent news items confirming that someone was caught in the act of adulterating condiments with HIV-positive blood produced zero results.
 With its uncorroborated claims, shameless fear-mongering, and motifs lifted from existing folklore, this warning bears all the hallmarks of a hoax.

-Besides which, scientists say HIV/AIDS is not a food-borne disease.
-From the Centers for Disease Control:
+Besides which, medical scientists say HIV/AIDS is not a food-borne disease.
+This is from the Centers for Disease Control:

 No incident of food being contaminated with HIV-infected blood or semen has been reported to CDC.
 Furthermore, CDC has received no reports of HIV infection resulting from eating food, including condiments.

 HIV does not live long outside the body.
 Even if small amounts of HIV-infected blood or semen was consumed, exposure to the air, heat from cooking, and stomach acid would destroy the virus.
 Therefore, there is no risk of contracting HIV from eating food.

 Think about it.
 If such a thing had really happened and truly posed a threat to public health, would you have learned about it first in an anonymous, forwarded email?